-Because the DC circuit is isolated and insulated from ground, the M250 does not require a GEC.
-The M250 is compatible with most 60-cell PV modules (to 300W or higher) and installs quickly and easily.
+The M215 is compatible with most 60-cell PV modules (to 270W or higher) and installs quickly and easily.
 It works with either three-phase 208 VAC or single-phase 240 VAC services.
-The M250 ships with integrated DC and AC cables and connectors.
+The M215 ships with integrated DC and AC cables and connectors.
 The DC connectors attach to the PV module, while the AC connector attaches directly to the Engage Cable.
 No additional cabling is needed.

 The Engage Cable is available in two connector spacing options and two voltage types to meet varying site requirements.
-For Engage Cable ordering information, see page 26.
+For Engage Cable ordering information, see "Engage Cable Planning and Ordering Information" on page 30.